dotnet/csharplang/proposals/target-typed-new.md

 - **Tuple types:** tuple literals should be used for such expressions.
 - **Array types:** arrays need a special syntax to provide the length.

 All the other types that are not permitted in the *object_creation_expression* are excluded as well, for instance, pointer types.

+The default constructor for a value type (unless appeared explicitly in metadata) should be excluded as well.
+That would have the effect of excluding the primitive types and the default constructor or most value types as well.
+If you wanted to use the default value of such types you could write `default`.

->**Open Issue:** What other types should be excluded?
+> **Open Issue:** What other types should be excluded?

 Note that any restriction on permitted types would raise the success rate of the overload resolution.
-For example, if we exclude primitive types, the following would successfully compile.
+For example:
 ```cs
 class C {}
 void M(C c) {}